shettyg/ovn-docker/docs/INSTALL.Docker.md

 If your VM has one ethernet interface (e.g.: 'eth0'), you will need to add that device as a port to an Open vSwitch bridge 'breth0' and move its IP address and route related information to that bridge.
+(If it has multiple network interfaces, you will need to create and attach an Open vSwitch bridge for the interface via which you plan to send your container traffic.)

 If you use DHCP to obtain an IP address, then you should kill the DHCP client that was listening on the physical Ethernet interface (e.g. eth0) and start